Review: NT Live - Hamlet (2025) | National Theatre

 However it's Francesca Mills' Ophelia who is a revelation.
 Full of playful energy with a commanding stage presence, her impeccable performance is the highlight of the show.
 Ardently in love with Hamlet, warm and trusting, his cruelty to her stung like a bee, and her breakdown is by far the most heart-wrenching, devastating part of this production.
 In a play where some scenes and longer monologues failed to fully hold my attention, I was transfixed by Mills' every word.

-Valiants attempts have been made to make Hamlet more accessible to younger audiences here with more comedy, modern dress and even guns a la Baz Luhrmann's Romeo & Juliet, but balancing tragedy with comedy is tricky, and the offset is this Hamlet didn't land as impactfully for me as others have.
+Valiants attempts have been made to make Hamlet more accessible to younger audiences here with more comedy, modern dress and even guns a la Baz Luhrmann's Romeo & Juliet, but balancing tragedy with comedy is tricky, and the offset is that this Hamlet didn't land as impactfully for me as others have.
 The story is of course a classic, and the National Theatre's quality shines all the way through, but I like my tragedies to crush me and this one never quite succeeds in recreating the darkness and drama found in the opening, torchlit, ghost-filled scenes. ★★★☆☆

 Hamlet was performed 25 September — 22 November 2025 in the Lyttelton Theatre, National Theatre, London.